zhullyb/monyhar/monyhar/docs/testing/testing_in_chromium.md

 ## General Principles

-*   All the tests in Chromium running on CQ and main waterfall should be hermetic and stable.
+*   All the tests in Monyhar running on CQ and main waterfall should be hermetic and stable.
 *   Add unit tests along with the code in same changelist instead of adding tests in future, it is most likely no one will add tests later.
 *   Write enough unit tests to have good [code coverage](./code_coverage.md),